Part II: Petroleum Data Engineering

 The instantaneous decline rate is defined as:

 This is the fractional rate of change of production.
-If a well produces 1,000 bbl/d today and loses 10 bbl/d per day, per day, or about 3.65 per year.
+If a well produces 1,000 bbl/d today and loses 10 bbl/d per day, per day.
+That is a nominal (instantaneous) rate; compounded over a year it gives an effective annual decline of , not 365%.
+Keeping nominal and effective rates straight matters the moment you annualize.

 What matters is how changes over time:

-- If is constant --- the decline rate never changes --- you get exponential decline.
+- If is constant, so the loss ratio never changes, you get exponential decline ().

 Exponential Decline ($b = 0$)